overview/overview-local/README.md

 If you're curious, you can run `~/overview-local/tail-logs` and watch Overview's log messages as they appear, while you use Overview in a browser window.

+# Setting options

+We set default options in `overview-local/config/overview.defaults.env`.
+**DO NOT EDIT `overview.defaults.env`**.
+Instead, copy/paste the variables you want to edit into `overview-local/config/overview.env` alongside it, and edit there.

+# Troubleshooting

+## `Cannot pull with rebase: You have unstaged changes.`

+Did you try editing `overview.defaults.env` (or any other file)?
+That would break Overview in a future version, and it's unnecessary.
+Copy the contents of `overview.defaults.env` into `overview.env`, then run `git reset --hard`.

+If that doesn't solve your problem, please add an issue to this project.

 # Uninstalling

 If you want Overview gone forever, open a terminal and run these commands: